The proven two-sided marketplace playbook, based on 10+ years of experience

 Marketplace leakage is a risk you get as a by-product of the two-sided model.

 There are a few technical things you could do to remedy leakage.
-Many marketplaces limit communication on their platform or only reveal the full name or address of users after a payment has been made.
+Many marketplaces limit communication on their platform or only reveal users' full names or addresses after a payment has been made.

-These tactics can work or they can backfire if they hurt your user experience.
+These tactics might work.
+But they also might backfire if they hurt your user experience.

-In my experience, the best way to deal with leakage is to prevent it.
-If users get enough value from your marketplace, they won't go through the trouble of bypassing your payment system just to avoid your commission.
-Smooth and secure marketplace payments are a vital component.
+In our experience, the best way to deal with leakage is to prevent it.
+If users get enough value from your marketplace, they won’t go through the trouble of bypassing your payment system just to avoid your commission.

 The value you provide can be:

-- Security and trust.
-Reviews, verified users, insurance, reliable payments, buyer protection.
-Anything that gives people peace of mind about transacting with strangers.
+- Security and trust: Offer reviews, verified users, insurance, reliable payments, buyer protection, dispute resolution, or anything else that gives people peace of mind about transacting with strangers.

-- Tools.
-Help sellers manage their bookings or stock, handle cancelations or returns, and file their taxes.
+- Operational tools: Help sellers manage their bookings or stock, handle cancelations or returns, and file taxes.
 Well worth a small commission.

-- Reduced friction.
-Buyers tend to value convenience even over the lowest prices.
+- Reduced friction: Buyers tend to value convenience more than the lowest prices.
+Your marketplace should feature fast discovery, easy filtering, saved payment methods, and mobile-friendly flows.

 A marketplace lets strangers interact and exchange money and goods.
 This can only work if there’s trust.

-Help users communicate with and relate to one another.
-A low-key communication tool on your marketplace can do wonders.
-As can user profiles with photos and some relatable personal information.
+- Help users communicate with and relate to one another: A low-key communication tool on your marketplace can do wonders.
+So can user profiles with photos and some relatable personal information.

-Offer trust-enhancing additional services.
-Could you add insurance, or buyer protection into your offering?
+- Offer trust-enhancing additional services: Could you add insurance or buyer protection to your offering?

 Creating trust is a requirement for a marketplace to work.
 It’s also the groundwork for building a defensible marketplace brand.
 Through building trust, you can start turning your marketplace user base into a community.

 Copying your marketplace idea and platform technology is easy.
-Stealing away a community of committed users is hard.
+But stealing away a community of committed users is hard.

 Julia Wadehn, former COO of the RV rental marketplace PaulCamper, said of their community: